sieste/midas-wind/README.md

-# Download the uk-midas-wind-obs data from CEDA (8.3GB in 41 minutes)
+# Download uk-midas-wind-obs data from CEDA

+* Total 8.3GB (41 minutes)
-* obtain an access token as described at https://help.ceda.ac.uk/article/5191-downloading-multiple-files-with-wget
+* might need to obtain an access token as described at https://help.ceda.ac.uk/article/5191-downloading-multiple-files-with-wget
+* Download data with `wget` as follows:

 ```
 $> export TOKEN="TOKEN TEXT"